kchiem12/ARC-gui/README.md

 # ARC
-An attempt to solve the Abstraction and Reasoning Corpus
+An attempt to solve the [Abstraction and Reasoning Corpus](https://github.com/fchollet/ARC) using program synthesis.